stanley3384/OrderedSetVelociRaptor/Misc/README.md

 --Some miscellaneous items to experiment with.
 For the OpenGL programs, on Ubuntu, you can get the needed libraries to compile the examples with by getting the freeGLUT and Mesa libraries.
-If you have a good graphics card you probably won't need the mesa libraries.
+If you have a good graphics card you might not need the mesa libraries.

 sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev